 For a desert state, Arizona contains several fresh water lakes, the majority of which are manmade.
 Many of these lakes aren’t worth the drive or effort to scuba dive them.
+And believe us when we say we tried.
 But there are a few that deserve underwater attention, such as Lake Mohave (outside of Bullhead City, AZ and Laughlin, NV) and Lake Pleasant (in Peoria, AZ just outside of Phoenix).
 Check out the information on the lakes of Arizona below.

 For current lake levels:

 It’s decent visibility, for a lake.
-So far we’ve been diving in Scorpion Bay (Scorpion Bay has since been made into a marina and diving is no longer permitted there),
+We used to dive in Scorpion Bay a lot.
+It was definitely the best shore diving site in the lake.
+Unfortunately, Scorpion Bay was made into a marina and diving is no longer permitted there.

-and at the end of Desert Tortoise Rd.,
+We also frequently dove at the end of Desert Tortoise Rd.

-Dirty Shirt (South Park Rd.), and the coves next to the 10-lane boat ramp.
+Other areas we frequented were Dirty Shirt (South Park Rd.) and the coves next to the 10-lane boat ramp.
 There is a small boat launch at Desert Tortoise and Dirty Shirt, but they are not used very much during the week, and they become roads when the level is down.
 The marina is on the other side of the lake.
 There are occasionally people swimming in all of these areas.
 Sometimes there will be boats or ski jets, but they are all no wake zones, and we’ve only seen the occasional non-compliance.

 The current dam, Old Waddell Dam, is an earth dam.
 The previous one was concrete and is still intact about 80 feet under when the lake is full.
 With a boat this dam can easily be visited.
 In fact, we did a couple of dives at the Old Waddell Dam at the end of October 2006 (see our dive report).
 Be careful in this area, though.
 The lake gets to a depth of 260 feet here when at full level.